Jamie Reid (footballer, born July 1994): Torquay United

 On 25 July 2016, Reid completed a three-month loan move to Torquay United.
 On 5 January 2017 Reid's loan was extended until the end of the 2016–17 season.

 On 30 June 2017, he returned to Torquay United on a six-month loan deal.

 On 20 October 2017, Reid signed an 18-month contract with Torquay United after spending 10 years at Exeter City, beginning in the youth system and earning a professional contract in May 2011.
 During the 2018–19 season Reid would score 32 goals in a promotion season for Torquay, receiving the club's Player of the Year award and the golden boot.
 He was also included in the National League South Team of the Year and was named as the Player of the Year after securing the golden boot.

 Mansfield Town

 Reid joined League Two club Mansfield Town on a two-year contract on 23 June 2020.
 He scored his first goal for Mansfield on 10 November 2020 in an EFL Trophy group game against Scunthorpe United.

 Stevenage

 Reid signed for fellow League Two club Stevenage on 13 July 2021.
 He scored an 88th minute penalty to equalise the match in a third round FA Cup tie away at Premier League side Aston Villa as Stevenage prevailed 2–1 at Villa Park, as well as helping them gain promotion to League One.
 He scored 23 goals in all competitions for Stevenage in the 2023–24 season, with 18 of them being in the league.
 This form saw him included in the EFL League One Team of the Season.

 On 19 May 2025, the club announced the player had agreed a new contract.

+Reading

+On 31 August 2026, Reid joined Reading for an undisclosed fee signing a two-year contract.